csci338/fall2023/pages/_assignments/lab06.md

 * Like with Python's asyncio, fetching is asynchronous.
 * Fetching data is a two step process:
-    * The first function invocation -- `fetch("/tasks")` -- returns a response from the server
+    * The first function invocation -- `fetch("/tasks")` -- returns the response headers from the server.
     * The second function invocation -- `response.json()` -- returns the actual response payload (data).
 * The `await` keywords means that the next statement will not execute until the asynchronous function resolves.

 #### Display a task
-Now that you know how to get data back from the server using fetch, your next step is to display the tasks in a human readable form.
+Now that you know how to get data back from the server using fetch, your next step is to display the tasks in a visual form on the browser screen.
 To do this, we need to build some HTML.
 Let's create a function that converts a task object to an HTML snippet:

 ```js
 function taskToHTML(task) {